TenjinInc/procrastinator/README.md

  * `:max_attempts`

    Maximum number of attempts for tasks in this queue.
-Once attempts is meets or exceeds `max_attempts`, the task will be permanently failed.
+Once attempts meets or exceeds `max_attempts`, the task will be permanently failed.

  * `:update_period`